jeffbski/pkglink/README.md

  - file size is >= to config.minFileSize (defaults to 0)
  - directories starting with a `.` and all their descendents are ignored

-## Recovering from an forseen problem
+## Recovering from an unforeseen problem

-If you need to recover from a problem the standard way is to simply delete your project's node_modules directory and run `npm install` again.
+If you need to recover from a problem the standard way is to simply delete your project's `node_modules` directory and run `npm install` again.

 If you get an out of memory error while running you can increase the memory using a command line option, environment variable, or the config file.
 If your operating system doesn't have 2.5GB memory to launch pkglink you can use the low memory version, run `pkglink_low` instead and it will run with reduced memory.